mbmccoy/smtp_to_tcp/README.md

 latency of the connection somewhat.
 This works well for Google's Gmail, but some email providers do not support this convenient protocol (*cough* Yahoo! *cough*).
-Use your [google fu] [google-fu] to check that your email supports push.
+Use your [google fu] [google-fu] to check that your email supports IDLE push.

 [google-fu]: http://www.urbandictionary.com/define.php?term=google-fu